robo9k/worldofpadman-beryllium/release/readme.txt

   According to Beryllium's aims outlined above, you should not install Beryllium into a seperate mod folder.

-  This means you would copy the included "vm/qagame.qvm" into "~/.padman/wop/vm/qagame.qvm" on a Linux system.
+  In general you need to copy the included "vm/qagame.qvm" into BASEGAME into your homepath.
-  Windows and Mac locations are similar, please refer to the World of Padman readme.
+  On Linux this would be "~/.padman/wop/vm/qagame.qvm", on Windows "%APPDATA%\wop\vm\qagame.qvm", on Mac it would be
+  "~/Library/Application Support/WorldOfPadman/wop/vm/qagame.qvm".

   Since Beryllium is a serverside mod, players will not need to download anything and your server can remain pure.